riteshbachhar/Fraud-detection-using-AI/README.md

 From the 12 original features, we derived 8 additional temporal variables from the existing `Time` and `Date` attributes.
 These include: `year`, `month`, `day_of_month`, `day_of_year`, `day_of_week`, `hour`, `minute`, and `second`.
 Together, these features allow the model to capture seasonality, periodicity, and fine‑grained temporal patterns in transaction behavior.

-In addition, we engineered several domain‑specific features designed to capture structural and behavioral signals of anomalous activity:
+In addition, we engineered several domain‑specific features (see Figure 2) designed to capture structural and behavioral signals of anomalous activity:

 - `fanin_30d`: The count of unique incoming counterparties over a rolling 30‑day window.
 This proved to be the single most predictive feature, reflecting the diversity of inbound connections.
 - `fan_in_out_ratio`: The ratio of inbound to outbound counterparties over 30 days, highlighting imbalances in transactional relationships.